For the longest time, Google Search was the main gateway to the web. But times are changing.

 Last but not least: with an AI-powered SEO strategy, you can aim for the stars.
 Meaning you can reach higher SERP rankings today and in the future.
 One of the reasons is that AI helps to craft a bespoke, stellar user experience.
 And user experience is one of the main criteria that impact your SERP ranking.
 In addition, AI for SEO will help you to lift your rankings because it enables you to discover and use exactly the right keywords, topics, and content that your audience is searching for.

-Today, any SEO expert can leverage AI and ChatGPT to help them with text compilation, summarisation, questions and answers, chat, and translations.
+Today, any SEO expert can leverage AI and ChatGPT to help them with text compilation, summarization, questions and answers, chat, and translations.

 So will ChatGPT finally spell the end of search engines?
 Doubtful.

-While it will probably siphon off some usage from search engines, it’s difficult to imagine a wholesale change in global user behaviour that completely upends Google in the short term.
+While it will probably siphon off some usage from search engines, it’s difficult to imagine a wholesale change in global user behavior that completely upends Google in the short term.

 While SEOs are well-accustomed to grappling with their mortality, the past year is the first time that think-pieces threatened Google’s existence.
 First with Gen Z’s extensive use of TikTok and now with the AI chatbots.
 It’s not to say that empires don’t fall, nor that they can’t collapse quickly.
 Any good financial advisor would caution that past performance isn’t indicative of future results, but even OpenAI CEO Sam Altman said in this article with The Verge,